TritonDataCenter/smartos-live/src/vm/man/vmadmd.1m.md

     The HTTP interface is expected to only be used by vmadm(1m) and endpoints should be considered a private interface.
-It is documented here in order to aid understanding of its behavior.
+It is documented here in order to aid understanding of its behaviour.

 ## KVM Autoboot